-As a health science student, you could develop your skills in our health clinics, which offer health services like physiotherapy, podiatry, oral health, nursing, occupational therapy, psychology and psychotherapy to the public.
+As a health science student, you could develop your skills in our health clinics, which offer health services like physiotherapy, podiatry, oral health and psychotherapy.
 This is a great opportunity for you to gain hands-on experience and learn alongside students from other health disciplines, while working with real people with real problems in a New Zealand health clinic.
 It's a safe and supportive learning environment to apply what you've learnt in the classroom and build up the confidence for your future career.
 You can also practise your skills in our simulation suites, supported by our friendly and qualified clinicians.